meovang9999/new-to-excel/README.md

 # Data Analyst Job Market Dashboard (Excel)

-This is my first time using Excel, and this dashboard is also my very first Excel project.
-I created it to apply the skills I’ve just learned.

-# Project Purpose
-This project was created as a way for me to apply and reinforce what I’ve recently learned in Excel.
-It focuses on building a functional and insightful dashboard using only core Excel features.

-# Skills Demonstrated
+This is just me trying out what I just learned about Excel

 In this project, I focused on using only basic Excel features:

-- 📈 **Charts** – for visualizing salary distribution
+- Charts – for visualizing salary distribution
-- 📋 **Formulas and Functions** – to calculate things like median salary and job counts,...
+- Formulas and Functions – to calculate things like median salary and job counts,...
-- ✅ **Data Validation** – to build interactive filters
+- Data Validation – to build interactive filters

-No pivot table, macro or advanced tools were used — this project is all about mastering the basics while trying to deal with a large number of data
+No pivot table, macro or advanced tools were used

 # Dataset